Hongske/subeta/custom-css/Modernised/README.md

       - Topics you haven't replied on have their text in your theme's accent colour
     - Restyled **Topics**
       - Removed user avatars, leashed pets and options to like avatar/post
+      - Removed the ping- and report-buttons on own posts
+      - Added option `--display-forum-post-report` to hide the report-button on posts
       - Added option `--display-forum-post-image` to hide post images
       - Added option `--display-forum-post-signature` to hide signatures
       - 👁‍🗨 Removed forum images and signatures
       - Fixed reply-form to the bottom of the page, so that it's always visible
+      - Fixed the locked-message for locked topics to the bottom of the page, so that it's always visible
+      - Fixed the lock-icon on the locked-message for locked topics, so it's less ginormous
       - Removed the ping-options from the reply form
       - 👁‍🗨 Removed the formatting-options from the reply form
 </details>